almgru/batts/README.md

 If you install with stew you can easily upgrade with `stew upgrade batstat`.
 However, stew only manages the binary, to get the service file you still need to extract it from the tarball.
 It can be found in `~/.local/share/stew/pkg`.

+### Manually

+1. Download the latest archive from the releases page.
+2. Extract the archive and copy the `batstat` binary to somewhere in your `$PATH`.

 ### Starting the daemon